0xf0xy/Write-ups/THM/Light/Light.md

 <br>

 ## 🏁 Got the Flag
-The flag is on the password collum in the admintable table
+On the admintable table, we find the username, the password and the flag.

 ```
 flag{go_get_it}